Back to Blog

 Spreadsheet Templates

-How it works: You create a template once with formulas.
-Then you just input the original price and discount percentage, and it calculates everything.
+How it works: You create a template in Excel or Google Sheets once.
+Then you just plug in the price and discount, and the formulas do the rest.

 Example template: